tdulcet/Linux-System-Information/README.md

 ### Public IP addresses

-Outputs your public IP addresses using a couple dozen different services to find the one with the best HTTPS response times on your network.
+Outputs your public IP addresses using a couple dozen different services to find the one with the best HTTPS and DNS response times on your network.

 ```bash
 wget -qO - https://raw.github.com/tdulcet/Linux-System-Information/master/ipinfo.sh | bash -s